Thien-Ngan-Nguyen/data-professional-survey-powerbi-/README.md

 # Data Professional Survey Dashboard (Power BI)

 ## 📊 Project Overview
-This project is a Power BI dashboard developed as a guided learning exercise using a public dataset from GitHub.
-The project was built following a tutorial by Alex The Analyst, with additional exploration and customisation to strengthen data visualisation and business intelligence skills.
+This Power BI dashboard was developed as a guided learning project using a public dataset from GitHub, following a tutorial by Alex The Analyst.
+The project was further customised to explore key insights in the data profession landscape.

-The goal of this project is to analyse trends in the data profession, including job roles, salary levels, and job satisfaction.
+The dashboard analyses survey responses from data professionals, focusing on salary, job roles, skills, and career satisfaction.

 ---

-## 🎯 Objectives
+## 🎯 Key Insights Explored
-- Analyse salary distribution across different data-related roles
+- Average salary by job title across data roles
+- Country distribution of survey respondents
+- Most preferred programming languages in data roles
+- Perceived difficulty of breaking into the data industry
-- Explore job satisfaction and work-life balance trends
+- Job satisfaction (salary & work-life balance)
-- Identify key factors influencing career outcomes in the data industry
+- Average age of professionals in the field

 ---

-## 🛠 Tools & Technologies
+## 🛠 Tools Used
 - Power BI
 - Power Query (data cleaning & transformation)
 - Data visualisation & dashboard design